Myopia (Nearsightedness) in Children

 Controlling and Treating Your Child’s Myopia

-In our office, we also recommend one or more of the following methods to prevent your child’s Myopia from getting worse, and to help reverse it as well.
+In our office, we also recommend one or more of the following methods to slow or prevent your child’s Myopia from getting worse.

 The simplest and most important thing you can do for your children, whether or not they have Myopia, is to have them spend more time outdoors and away from screens.
 Outdoor time brings other health and social benefits to your children that extend far beyond eye health.